cashubtc/nuts/xx.md

 where `quotes` is an array of _unique_ mint quote IDs.

 The mint returns a JSON array of mint quotes objects as defined by the payment method's NUT specification.
+The quotes in this array MUST be in the same order as in the request.

 #### Example